jamesdidathing/py-frameworks/README.md

-# dash-practice
+# py-frameworks

-This README guide provides step-by-step instructions on how to set up a repository for practicing Dash, a web application framework in Python, using a virtual environment (venv).
+This README guide provides step-by-step instructions on how to set up a repository for practicing with Python frameworks, using a virtual environment (venv).
 The repository will serve as a dedicated workspace to explore and develop Dash applications.

 ## Prerequisites